VeryBearyAndy/devNotes/src/content/docs/notes/High-Level-Concepts/testing.md

     + They do not test what your code does
     + Breaks encapsulation
     + Does not show the path to reach a piece of functionality, or whether the system calls that function correctly.

+## Refactoring

+Why do we change the implementation of our code: We find a a better way: better design & better performance:
++ We identify abstractions
++ Upgrading dependancies
++ new ways to do things in frameworks, libraries, etc etc
++ Unit tests can inhibit updates because hyper specific tests:
+    + because unit tests test mechanisms more than processes
+    + changes in mechanism make cascading tests taxing to change
+    + ask if the use of the tests truely are necessary for the content of what you are testing for